 AU Expat Partner Programme provides dedicated and personalised assistance to the partners of our international researchers (from postdoc level upwards).

 The programme focuses on the individual partner and his or her objectives and goals.
 It offers a comprehensive support, both with regard to professional and social aspects of settling and thriving in Denmark.

 Among other things, the programme offers an introduction to the Danish labour market and professional and social networks, career counselling, personal coaching and cross-cultural training.

-We offer international staff members and their partners the opportunity to attend Danish courses at beginner and advanced levels.
-Courses are offered by two different language schools: Lærdansk and A2B (either at a cost or free depending on the language programme).
+We offer international staff members and their accompanying partners the opportunity to attend Danish courses at beginner and advanced levels.
+Courses are offered by three different Danish language schools.
 You can choose between a variety of courses (an intensive crash course, a semester course or an online course).